BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-We extend the basic protocol by a fault recovery mechanism.
-If one or more participants stall and do not submit their blinded vote, the tally cannot be computed.
-We refer to them as \textit{faulty participants}.
-To recover from faulty participants, we adopt the solution proposed in Khader et al.~\cite{KhaderSRH12}, and we place the fault recovery phase immediately after the voting phase of our protocol.
-In the fault recovery phase, all remaining honest participants are expected to repair their vote by a transaction to $SC$, which contains key materials shared with all faulty participants and their NIZK proof of correctness. $SC$ verifies all key materials and their proofs (see \autoref{fig:ZKPdiffie}), and then they are used to invert out the counter-party keys from a blinded vote of an honest participant who is submitting the vote-repairing transaction to $SC$.
+We extend the base variant of \name by a fault recovery mechanism.
+If one or more $P$s stall (i.e., are faulty) and do not submit their blinded vote in the voting stage despite committing in doing so, the tally cannot be computed directly.
+To recover from faulty $P$s, we adapt the solution proposed by Khader et al.~\cite{KhaderSRH12}, and we place the fault recovery phase immediately after the voting phase.
+All remaining honest $P$s are expected to repair their vote by a transaction to $SC$, which contains key materials shared with all faulty $P$s and their NIZK proof of correctness. $SC$ verifies all key materials with proofs (see \autoref{fig:ZKPdiffie}), and then they are used to invert out the counter-party keys from a blinded vote of an honest $P$ who sent the vote-repairing transaction to $SC$.